Apt research and self-understanding could walk hand in hand.

 Both the MBTI and KTS relate to something Carl Gustav Jung published in 1921: the book Psychological Types.
 Keirsey provided his own definitions of the sixteen types, and related them to the four temperaments.

-If the MBTI does not deserve a good reputation, its later cognate KTS hardly does it either.
+If the MBTI does not deserve a good reputation, its later cognate KTS does not either.
 They are structured and handled in much in the same way.

-So maybe - just maybe - Coca Cola and other big firms have erred too in using a documentedly poor test when they hire managers.
-And SRF managers have not been hired for lots of money - not directly, at any rate - they have entered a cloister.
+Yes, Coca Cola and other big firms have erred in using a documentedly poor test when they hire managers.

 There may not be so much to get from superficial one-layered typologies and simple schemes.
-Even Carl G. Jung expressed that: to him, individuality is the foremost thing.
-These books cover much ground to the eager beginner in astrology and some typologies, at any rate.
+Even Carl G. Jung expressed that: to him, individuality is the foremost .
+These books cover much ground to the eager beginner in astrology and some linked typologies, at any rate.

 Arroyo, Steven.
 Astrology, Karma and Transformation.
 Vancouver: CRCS Press, 1978. ⍽▢⍽ Arroyo is one of the best-selling authors of modern astrology books worldwide, and much translated also.
 Complex concepts are explained and combined - and then woven together into a horoscope.
 The language is concise and simple.